-From investigation, Veek learns that one of the buildings creators was Tesla himself, with the strange machine in the basement and another the grandfather of famed horror writer H.P.
-Lovecraft, whom had passed down his stories of other worldly monsters and cults in his writings as warnings to the general public who was too naive to see the stories as anymore than amusement.
+From investigation, Veek learns that one of the building's creators was Tesla himself, with the strange machine in the basement, and another was the grandfather of famed horror writer H.P.
+Lovecraft, who had passed down his stories of otherworldly monsters and cults in his writings as warnings to the general public which was too naive to see the stories as any more than amusement.

-The building was created to seal off the other dimension and being the cult worshiped and hoped to enslave but now the buildings self defenses were failing as the portal to apartment 14 has been opened.
+The building was created to seal off the other dimension, but now the building's self-defenses were failing as the portal to apartment 14 has been opened.

 One of the first residents to meet Nate is Tim, an older man that enjoys resting on the sun deck where a female neighbor likes to sunbathe naked.
-Nate shares the daily beer with the man and finds out about his backstory where he has a private detective that is following his after his business faltered thanks to an ex wife that got everything in the divorce.
+Nate shares the daily beer with the man and finds out about his backstory.
+He has a private detective that is following him after his business faltered thanks to an ex-wife that got everything in the divorce.